-Acute phase reactants are plasma proteins whose levels dramatically increase (called positive acute phase reactants) or, in some cases, decrease (called negative acute phase reactants) in response to the elevated circulating levels of IL-1 and IL-6 that occur when infection or tissue damage occurs.
-Most dramatically increased are C-reactive protein (CRP) and mannose-binding lectin (which fix complement and act as opsonins), the transport protein alpha-1 acid glycoprotein, and serum amyloid P component.
-CRP and ESR are often measured; elevated levels are a nonspecific indicator suggesting infection or inflammation.
-Increased fibrinogen is the main reason ESR is elevated.
+Acute phase reactants are plasma proteins whose levels dramatically increase (called positive acute phase reactants) or, in some cases, decrease (called negative acute phase reactants) in response to the elevated circulating levels of interleukin (IL)-1 and IL-6 that occur when infection or tissue damage occurs.
+Most dramatically increased are:

 Many acute phase reactants are made in the liver.
 Collectively, they may help limit tissue injury, enhance host resistance to infection, and promote tissue repair and resolution of inflammation.

-Antibodies (Abs) act as the antigen (Ag) receptor on the surface of B cells and, in response to Ag, are subsequently secreted by plasma cells.
-Abs recognize specific configurations (epitopes, or antigenic determinants) on the surfaces of Ags (eg, proteins, polysaccharides, nucleic acids).
-Abs and Ags fit tightly together because their shape and other surface properties (eg, charge) are complementary.
-The same Ab molecule can cross-react with related Ags if their epitopes are similar enough to those of the original Ag.
+Antibodies act as the antigen receptor on the surface of B cells and, in response to antigen, are subsequently secreted by plasma cells.
+Antibodies recognize specific configurations (epitopes, or antigenic determinants) on the surfaces of antigens (eg, proteins, polysaccharides, nucleic acids).
+Antibodies and antigens fit tightly together because their shape and other surface properties (eg, charge) are complementary.
+The same antibody molecule can cross-react with related antigens if their epitopes are similar enough to those of the original antigen.

-Abs consist of 4 polypeptide chains (2 identical heavy chains and 2 identical light chains) joined by disulfide bonds to produce a Y configuration (see Figure: B-cell receptor.).
+Antibodies consist of 4 polypeptide chains (2 identical heavy chains and 2 identical light chains) joined by disulfide bonds to produce a Y configuration (see figure B-cell receptor).
 The heavy and light chains are divided into a variable (V) region and a constant (C) region.

-V regions are located at the amino-terminal ends of the Y arms; they are called variable because the amino acids they contain are different in different Abs.
-Within the V regions, hypervariable regions determine the specificity of the Ig.
-They also function as antigens (idiotypic determinants) to which certain natural (anti-idiotype) Abs can bind; this binding may help regulate B-cell responses.
+V regions are located at the amino-terminal ends of the Y arms; they are called variable because the amino acids they contain are different in different antibodies.
+Within the V regions, hypervariable regions determine the specificity of the immunoglobulin (Ig).
+They also function as antigens (idiotypic determinants) to which certain natural (anti-idiotype) antibodies can bind; this binding may help regulate B-cell responses.

 The C region of the heavy chains contains a relatively constant sequence of amino acids (isotype) that is distinctive for each Ig class.
 A B cell can change the isotype it produces and thus switch the class of Ig it produces.
 Because the Ig retains the variable part of the heavy chain V region and the entire light chain, it retains its antigenic specificity.

-The amino-terminal (variable) end of the Ab binds to Ag to form an Ab-Ag complex.
-The Ag-binding (Fab) portion of Ig consists of a light chain and part of a heavy chain and contains the V region of the Ig molecule (ie, the combining sites).
+The amino-terminal (variable) end of the antibody binds to antigen to form an antibody-antigen complex.
+The antigen-binding (Fab) portion of Ig consists of a light chain and part of a heavy chain and contains the V region of the Ig molecule (ie, the combining sites).
 The crystallizable fragment (Fc) contains most of the C region of the heavy chains; Fc is responsible for complement activation and binds to Fc receptors on cells.

 Antibodies are divided into 5 classes: